Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The Protestant Reformation induced a wave of iconoclasm, or the destruction of religious imagery, among the more radical evangelists .
 Protestant leaders, especially Huldrych Zwingli and John Calvin, actively eliminated imagery from their churches and regarded the great majority of religious images as idolatrous, even plain crosses.
 On the other hand, Martin Luther encouraged the display of a restricted range of religious imagery in churches.
 For the most part, however, Reformation iconoclasm resulted in a disappearance of religious figurative art, compared with the amount of secular pieces that emerged.

-his active resistance to iconoclasm through his regular depiction of religious images., his strict adherence to iconoclasm., encouraging the display of a restricted range of religious imagery in churches., or none of these answers
+his active resistance to iconoclasm through his regular depiction of religious images., his strict adherence to iconoclasm., none of these answers, or encouraging the display of a restricted range of religious imagery in churches.